authcompanion/authcompanion2/README.md

-- [x] **Extensible Platform:** AuthC supports a [plugin system](https://www.fastify.io/docs/latest/Reference/Plugins/) for easily adding functionality and covering more authentication use cases for your application needs.
+- [x] **Extensible Platform:** AuthC supports a [plugin system](https://www.fastify.io/docs/latest/Reference/Plugins/) for easily adding new functionality to cover more of your authentication needs.

 - [x] **Passwordless Flow:** Streamline user Login and Registration without passwords with a user's computer or mobile phone using passkey.